mobizt/FirebaseJson/README.md

 Function `FirebaseJson.setJsonData` is to set the JSON string to JSON object.

-Function `FirebaseJson.add` is used to add the new node with the contents e.g. String, Number (int and double), Boolean, Array and Object to the defined relative path.
+Function `FirebaseJson.add` is used to add the new node with the contents e.g. String, Number (int, float, and double), Boolean, Array and Object to the defined relative path.

-Function `FirebaseJson.set` is used for edit, overwrite, create new (if not exist) node with contents e.g. String, Number (int and double), Boolean, Array and Object at the defined relative path.
+Function `FirebaseJson.set` is used for edit, overwrite, create new (if not exist) node with contents e.g. String, Number (int, float, and double), Boolean, Array and Object at the defined relative path.

 Function `FirebaseJson.remove` is used to remove the node and all its children's contents at the defined relative path.